 Demand for Water

-As your plants approach harvest, their water needs will decrease.
+As your plants are close to harvest, their water needs will decrease.
 You can test the top soil and if the soil is still moist when it should be dry your plants are about ready for harvest.
 During this period, you should also reduce the amount of watering.
 Because their lives are coming to an end, they don’t need as much water to survive and provide nutrients.

 The Autoflowering Timeline